PowerPointLabs/PowerPointLabs-Website/README.md

 The website is generated using [Jekyll](http://www.jekyllrb.com).
 An easy way to get up and running is to just use [Vagrant](http://www.vagrantup.com) (which requires [VirtualBox](https://www.virtualbox.org)).

+> This README assumes no existing knowledge of how Vagrant (or Jekyll) works.
+In a nutshell, Vagrant is a nifty wrapper for a virtual machine (the "guest", running Ubuntu 14.04 in our case) which can be automatically setup with our project's dependencies, while letting us use our own familiar editors/tools on the "host".

+> Isn't it overkill to use Vagrant just for a simple Jekyll site?
+Maybe.
+It's been tricky to get running on Windows in the past, though, so this is perhaps in a strange way easier.

-With Vagrant installed,
+With Vagrant installed, `cd` into the project's root directory and run:

 ```shell
 $ vagrant up
 ```

-Once that's done, we just need to install the site's dependencies.
+Once that's done, we need to install the site's dependencies.
 (This may end up being automated in the nearish future.)

 ```shell
 $ vagrant ssh